 (b) for you to share a blurb about and a photo or two of your work for a Tidelines social media post

-(c) for you to work with the Homesteading Residents to work out a plan around meals, dishes, and other basic chores (e.g. splitting kindling, shoveling snow, etc.)
+(c) for you to work with the Homesteading Residents to take part in meal prep, dishes, and other basic chores (e.g. splitting kindling, shoveling snow, etc.)

 … in terms of recreation